Rice and beans is a simple one-pot dish that’s a complete vegetarian protein (12 grams per cup) and a satisfying, quick meal.

 - ¼ teaspoon salt, (if needed)

-- Mince your garlic and chop your onion.
+- Finely chop garlic and onion.
 Heat vegetable oil in a heavy bottomed saucepan on medium heat.
 Add prepared garlic and onion, and stir well.

 - Finely chop celery and add it to the cooking onions, along with oregano, seasoning salt, and optional cayenne pepper.
 Stir well, and cook gently until the carrots and celery start to soften.
 Use the lid for a few minutes to speed the cooking process.